vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch.md

 3. If the upgrade operation continues to fail with error messages, run `vic-machine upgrade` again with the `--force` option.

     If your vSphere environment uses untrusted, self-signed certificates, running `vic-machine upgrade` with the `--force` option allows you to omit the `--thumbprint` option.

-It is not recommended to use `--force` to bypass thumbprint verification in production environments as this exposes VCHs to the risk of man-in-the-middle attacks.
+    **CAUTION**: It is not recommended to use `--force` to bypass thumbprint verification in production environments.
+Using `--force` in this way exposes VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.

      <pre>$ vic-machine-<i>operating_system</i> upgrade
 --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>